What to Wear in Hawaii to Look Like a Local

 In fact, a nice button-up collared aloha shirt is considered formal wear in a lot of places on the islands.
-So yes, you will see locals (traditionally men, but women too) wearing all sorts of aloha shirts ranging from sun-faded vintage to custom-fitted patterns.
+So yes, you will see locals (traditionally men, but

 The general rule with authentic aloha shirts is simple: keep it smart and casual.
 That means no bright and flashy colors or patterns.
 Locals typically wear more sedate floral patterns or simple geometrical designs.

 Picture a Tommy Bahama shirt.
 Now remove all the over-the-top designs, neon colors, jumping marlin, and surfboards.
 Now, you’re getting close to an authentic aloha shirt.
 Locals almost never wear aloha shirts with logos, words, or cliche “Hawaiian” graphics like hula girls, surfboards, or sharks.

 Basically, less is more when it comes to aloha shirts.

 For this reason, some tourists can be nervous about wearing an aloha shirt, since it feels inauthentic or like cultural appropriation.
 But as they say, the devil is in the details.
 You can—and should—wear the heck out of an aloha shirt, especially if you buy it in Hawaii.
 Buy locally if you can and try to embrace the more traditional look of the locals.

 How to Wear an Aloha Shirt